 Signs of oxidative stress and redox dysregulation are seen in a multitude of neurodegenerative disorders.
 However, there is an unsettled debate on whether these signs are in fact causally relevant originators of malfunction, or whether they rather reflect secondary signs of an already ongoing degenerative process.
 If aberrant oxidation indeed had a causal role in diseases like Alzheimer’s Disease, compounds modulating specific redox processes could be of substantial therapeutic value.

 Towards the aim of a rational design of novel neuroprotective drugs, we are working on a systematic characterization of macromolecular damage in the young, old and diseased mammalian brain (in collaboration with Christian Behl, this Institute).
 In parallel lines of investigation, we are trying to clarify the potential role of usage-dependent processes as upstream triggers of age-related neurodegeneration.
-Translational aspects of this project are investigated in collaborations with Mathias Schreckenberger (Department of Nuclear Medicine) and with Kristin Engelhard and Christian Werner (Department of Anesthesiology).
+Translational aspects of this project are investigated in collaboration with Kristin Engelhard and Christian Werner (Department of Anesthesiology).

 Granold M, Moosmann B, Staib-Lasarzik I, Arendt T, del Rey A, Engelhard K, Behl C, Hajieva P (2015).
 High membrane protein oxidation in the human cerebral cortex.
 Redox Biol.
 4, 200-207.

 Hajieva P, Bayatti N, Granold M, Behl C, Moosmann B (2015).
 Membrane protein oxidation determines neuronal degeneration.
 J. Neurochem.
 133, 352-367.